LgHS/Bud-The-Budddy/README.md

 Hi !

-I'm Bud, the buddy, I'll give youo motivational message for the days
+I'm Bud, the buddy, I'll give you motivational message for the days

 Just run me :to get a quote at TBD